-During 2019-20, the health board had a budget of £913,670,000 and employed xxxx.
+During 2019-20, the health board had a budget of £913,670,000 and employed 12,991 staff.
 The pre-audited end-of-year financial position was reported as a deficit of £16.3m however this was not in-line with the forecast throughout the year, which had originally been breakeven.
 The health board meeting on 28th November 2019 considered the actions required to deliver a breakeven position and whilst agreeing a number of improvement actions, did not agree actions which would have adversely affected patient care.
 Therefore following period eight, the health board adjusted its year-end forecast to an overspend of £12.3m.
-A further discussion took place in February 2020 during which the deficit of total of £16.3m was agreed.
+A further discussion took place on 27th February 2020 during which the deficit of total of £16.3m was agreed.
+This was the organisation's first year as Swansea Bay University Health Board following the Bridgend boundary change which saw responsibility for health services provided in that local authority area transfer to Cwm Taf Morgannwg University Health Board.